shah-zeb-naveed/data-science-notes/README.md

 17. Basic assumptions (prediction assumption, iid, smoothness (values close together), tractable to compute p(z|x) in gen. models, boundaries like linear boundary for linear models, conditional idependences (features indepdenent of each other given class),
 18. Ensembles increase the probability of correct prediction. bagging, boosting (weak learners with weighted data to focus on mistakes), stacking (meta-learner from base-learners)
 19. ML models can fail silently.
-20. Failures can be: theoretical constraincts (e.g. violation of assumptions), poor implementation, bad hyperparaemters, bad data, bad feature engineering,
+21. Failures can be: theoretical constraincts (e.g. violation of assumptions), poor implementation, bad hyperparaemters, bad data, bad feature engineering,
-21. Good practices to avoid problems.
+22. Good practices to avoid problems.
 Start with simplest architecture (like one-layered RNN before expanding), overfit to training and evaluate on same (to make sure minimal loss achieved), set random seeds.
+23. Models with high bias may not improve from more training data but a high variance model might.
-22. Distributed training:
+24. Distributed training:
   - Data parallelism: split data and train models separaptely. reconcile gradients on central node. synchronous (have to wait) or asyncrhonous (update as they arrive).
 Async requires more time but when # of params is high, weight updates are sparse so staleness is less of an issue.
 Use smaller batch size on main worker node to even out compute requirements.
   - Model parallelism: handle different parts of the model on diff machines.
 If assigning diff layers of NN to diff machines, not really parallelism.
   - Pipeline parallelism: Reduce idle time when part of computation (micro-batches) is complete and passes results to other machine so it can start working.
-- Phases: pre-ML/heuristics, simple models, optimize simple, complex models
+25. Phases: pre-ML/heuristics, simple models, optimize simple, complex models
+26. When there's class imbalance, F1-score does not indicate how well model is doing as compared to random.
+27. Baselines: random baseline (uniform, label distribution or naive), heuristic, human or BAU,
+28. Evaluation Methods:
+29. Perturbation tests, invariance tests (changing sensitive info should not change output like gender, directional expectation tests for sanity checks, model calibration for actual probabilities, slice-based evaluations to detect bias, or to make sure critical groups are prioritized, or to detect upstream (e.g. latency from mobile users) issues.
+Find slices by heuristics, error analysis, slice finder (clustering-based techniques).

+30. Software degrades over time (software rot)
+31. Batch prediction (async) for high trhoughput, for low latency: online (sync) with batch features, or online with batch and streaming (streaming prediction). hybrid when popular/expensive queries pre-processed in batch and others on-demand.
+32. In streaming, incoming features need to be stored in data warehouse in addition to streaming features to prediction service via real-time transport.
+33. Batched doesn't necessarily mean less efficient.
+In fact, online means less resources wasted on datapoints not used (users never logged in).
+34. Problem with batch is recency (if users' preferences can change significantly), also need to know datapoints in advance.

 # Resources